Sunday, August 27, 2017

 Aroma and Flavor – 1.75 out of 3 mugs

-The aroma is medicinal with dominant licorice and a hint of wintergreen.
+The aroma is medicinal, with dominant licorice and a hint of wintergreen.
 At first sip, the licorice intensified.
 There is a rooty aftertaste I can't place.
-Even though it read “Real Vanilla” on the ingredients, I found little of no vanilla flavor.
+Even though it read "Real Vanilla" on the ingredients, I found little or no vanilla flavor.

 Head – 2.0 out of 3 mugs